 The Chorale performs regularly on campus in full-length concerts as well as oratorio and opera productions.
 The Chorale also tours regularly, performing community concerts, conducting school music festivals, and singing for churches and Christian schools.

 Every year university-wide auditions are held for those who are interested in performing in productions.
-The scale of these productions ranges from the official Concert, Opera & Drama Series events to productions directed by theatre arts students.
+The scale of these productions ranges from the official Concert, Opera & Drama Series events to productions directed by theatre students.

 You can enjoy these productions in Rodeheaver Auditorium or Stratton Hall, our traditional stages, or in the cozier atmosphere of Performance Hall.